limabrena/uavnoma/doc/installationguide.md

 ### Usage

 An example on how to use a package can be seen in the examples folder.
-The folder contains a tutorial file `uavnoma_tutorial.ipynb`  and an example implementation of a UAV NOMA system using the *uavnoma* package.
+The folder contains a tutorial file [`uavnoma_tutorial.ipynb`](../example/uavnoma_tutorial.ipynb)  and an implementation example of an UAV NOMA system using the *uavnoma* package.
 Running the example file can be done with the following command from the project's root folder:
 ```
 $ python plot_figures.py